oasisprotocol/old-docs/src/operators/architectural-overview.md

 ### Committee

-A Committee is a set of Nodes that are participating in the same service layer of oasis.
-Committees are described in more detail in the [Modular Architecture](#modular-architecture) Section.
+A Committee is a set of Nodes that are participating in the same service layer of the Oasis Network.
+Committees are described in more detail in the [Modular Architecture](#modular-architecture) section.

 ## Modular Architecture

-The Oasis Network uses a modular architecture similar to that of a Service Oriented Architecture or a Microservices Architecture.
+The Oasis Network uses a modular architecture similar to that of a Service Oriented Archiecture or a Microservices Architecture.
 Any given Node participates in one of many different committees.
 These committees each have different responsibilities in the execution of smart contracts on the Oasis Network.
 The responsibilities of these committees can be mapped to a set of 4